pleaseonthekeys/gotenna_pic_viewer/README.md

 > Navigate to the root directory and run the following scripts to run locally
 > see bullet below about setting up MongoDB in the Cloud

+- create a local.js file: config/local.js and paste the code described under the 3rd header with thte password provided in your email.
 - `npm install` - install dependencies
 - `npm start` - start the sever in development
 - `npm run build:dev` - build the site in development